Nick Wirth

 Nicholas John Peter Wirth (born 26 March 1966) is an automotive engineer and the founder and owner of Wirth Research.

 He is also the former owner of the Simtek Formula One team, a former aerodynamicist at March and former technical director at the Benetton, and Virgin Racing teams.

 Education and early life

 Wirth attended Sevenoaks School from 1977 to 1984 and has B.Sc(Hons) in Mechanical Engineering (First Class) from University College London and is the youngest-ever Fellow of the Royal Institution of Mechanical Engineers.

-March

-Wirth started his Formula One career as an aerodynamicist for March Engineering, working on the and Leyton House March cars.
-In addition, he conceived and designed all components of the March active suspension system, which ran successfully in February 1989.

 Simtek

-Simtek Research was founded in 1989 by Max Mosley and Nick Wirth.
-It originally was involved in many areas of Formula One, including wind tunnel construction and chassis building for third parties.
-Wirth was previously employed by March Team owner Mosley.

 From October 1993 to June 1995, Wirth was founder, owner, and technical director of Simtek Grand Prix, a Formula One racing team that first appeared in the 1994 Formula One season.
-Simtek Research provided the team with engineering and design for the cars.

-The team suffered the blow of the death of Roland Ratzenberger during qualifying for the San Marino Grand Prix.
-Simtek suffered a difficult first season and eventually pulled out of Formula One during the season which forced Simtek Research into bankruptcy.

-Benetton and projects outside Formula One

-From 1996 until 1999 Wirth was chief designer and later a board member of the Benetton Formula One team.

-In 1999 Wirth founded RoboScience, and created the RS-01 RoboDog in 2001.

-In 2003 he founded Wirth Research.

-In 2006 Wirth Research began working for the FIA in the Casumaro windtunnel in Italy on the split rear wing (CDG) design that the FIA proposed for the 2008 F1 season.

-In 2007 Wirth Research became involved with the Acura LMP programme in the American Le Mans Series and was involved with designing the LMP1 class car for 2009 season.
-Wirth used computational fluid dynamics extensively to design the LMP1 class car.